Why do you need a doula?

-- I provide you with comfort measures such as, massage, movement, guided relaxation, visualization, position changes and encouragement.
+I provide you with comfort measures such as, massage, movement, guided relaxation, visualization, position changes and encouragement.

-- I help you feel safe, confident and comfortable.
+I help you feel safe, confident and comfortable.

-- I wont make decisions for you but offer suggestions and support so you can make an informed choices.
+I wont make decisions for you but offer suggestions and support so you can make an informed choices.
 I will advocate on your behalf to you other birth team members.

 Post Partum Questions

-How long will you stay with me after labour?
+How long will I stay with you?

-Will you help with Breastfeeding?
+Will I help with chest/breastfeeding?

 Yes, I will stay with you after your baby is born to ensure you learn how to latch, and what a latch should feel like.
-I will also offer breastfeeding support at your postpartum visit.
+I will also offer chest/breastfeeding support at your postpartum visit.
 For an additional fee, I am also able to provide postpartum doula services, which cover topics like breastfeeding and more.
 Please email me to learn more about postpartum support.